Most interesting landmarks of Namibia

 - Altes Gefängnis – Erongo, Swakopmund.
 Prison in Art Noveau style, built in 1909.

-Described wonders of Namibia
+Described landmarks of Namibia

 Few countries in the world have such visually stunning landmarks as Namibia – it is no wonder that the landscape of Namibia has been used to depict life on other planets.